usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.5.5.
 Address Confirmation

 - A CSP SHALL send an enrollment code to an address of record of the applicant.
-- The application SHALL present a valid enrollment code to complete the identity proofing process.
+- The applicant SHALL present a valid enrollment code to complete the identity proofing process.
 - Self-asserted address data SHALL NOT be used for confirmation.
-- An enrollment code consisting of at least 6 random digits SHALL be included in address confirmation.
-- May be sent to a mobile telephone (SMS or voice), landline telephone, email, or physical mailing address verified records
+- The CSP MAY send the enrollment code to a mobile telephone (SMS or voice), landline telephone, email, or physical mailing address that has been verified in records
 - SHALL NOT be sent to any form of software-based (i.e., VoIP) telephone number.
 - If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
 - Enrollment codes sent by means other than physical mail SHALL be valid for a maximum of 10 minutes; those sent to a postal address of record SHALL be valid for a maximum of 7 days.
-- A notification of proofing SHALL be sent via a different address of record than the destination of the enrollment code.
+- A notification of proofing SHALL be sent to different address of record than the destination of the enrollment code.
+The address of record MAY include the postal address obtained from validated identity evidence.
+For example, if the CSP sends an enrollment code to a mobile phone of record, a notification of proofing will be sent to the postal address in records or obtained from validated evidence, like a drivers license.

 ### 4.5.6.
 Biometric Collection